bidursapkota00/web-application-programming-bct/README.md

 ---

-## CSS Variables and Theming Guide
+## CSS Variables

 ### What are CSS Variables?

 CSS Variables (also called CSS Custom Properties) are a powerful feature that allows you to store values in reusable variables.
-They're perfect for creating dynamic themes because you can change multiple properties at once by updating just the variable values.

 ### Basic Syntax